tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Continue to refine story ideas for final project
--   Schedule meeting with one of the instructors before November 16th
+-   Schedule meeting with one of the instructors on or before Friday November 17th

 >  [slide deck](slides/slides110.html){:target="\_blank"}